AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 GSAS2FULL installer
 =======================

 Most users of GSAS-II are seeking a simple way to install and run the software and can live with the idea that they may have duplicated Python installations (several hundreds of MB each) on their computer.
-The GSAS2FULL self-installer provides that and can be found `here <https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/latest>`_.
-Brief instructions follow:
+The GSAS2FULL self-installer provides that and can be `downloaded from here <https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/latest>`_.
+Brief installation instructions are outlined below with links to more complete instructions:

 Windows
 -----------

-For Windows download file and run file  https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2full-Latest-Windows-x86_64.exe.
+For Windows download file https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2full-Latest-Windows-x86_64.exe and run it.
+After the installer is started
 You will have a choice for where to install the software (the default is usually OK, but something like ``c:\software`` might be better, if your computer security allows that.)

 More complete installation instructions `are here <install-g2f-win.html>`_.